Things to do for families at Castle Drogo

 The Bunty House

 The Bunty House was built for Frances Drewe when she was 6 years old.
 Children can open the door to play inside and 'make a cup of tea'.
-It has a miniature garden which is full of flowers.
+It also has a miniature garden.

 All through the year you can pick up a free spotter sheet at visitor reception.
 Pick up a sheet and see if you can identify trees and look at the landscape as you make your way around the garden.